elos/documentation/theory/2 - functions.md

 ##### Injective Functions

 A function f: S → T is said to be one-to-one, or injective, if distinct elements in the domain are mapped to distinct elements in the range.
-That is, That is, if u,v ∈ S and u ≠ v then f(u) ≠ f(v).
+That is, if u, v ∈ S and u ≠ v then f(u) ≠ f(v).
 Equivalently, if f(u) = f(v) then u = v.

 ##### Bijections